 The University Senate is empowered to act on matters related to mass indiscipline or unrest, as provided in the LIU constitution.
-The constitution states that the Senate shall "advise the Council on standards of conduct for academic staff and students and to act on matters related to mass indiscipline or unrest, as provided in the Statutes."
+It shall "advise the Council on standards of conduct for academic staff and students and to act on matters related to mass indiscipline or unrest, as provided in the Statutes."